fabianhabil/fyg-iot/README.md

 We can turn off and turn on the lamp on the website (make sure your on the same wifi with the lamp).
 We used photosensor to make the lamp on and off based on the lighting around the lamp.

+## How it works?

+Basically, the ESP32 is gonna be the server and we send a request to the server.
+To see how it works, please kindly read main.cpp because too long to explain :D

 ## Member

 -   2501976503 - Fabian Habil Ramdhan